bennapp/game/notes-and-plans.md

 #### Known Bugs
 - The coin ID incrementation is not globally unique.
 We should be using built in redis inc for this.

+#### Scaling Plans
+- Use redis cluster over redis server.
+How do we handle event consistency with redis cluster?
+And handle 'dropped events'?
+    - How do we handle distributed locking?
+- Use kubernetes to deploy backend services.
+Where there is a service for different aspects of the game, spawnCoins.go, spawnSnakes.go, variousNpcs.go, websocketServer.go etc.
+-